Walgreens The Thread

 If you have been diagnosed with frequent UTIs, there are some treatment options to consider.
 Your healthcare provider may first recommend doing tests to identify what is causing your frequent infections.
 Treatment may include a referral to a specialist, such as a urologist, to explore further possible explanations for recurrent UTIs.
 Imaging exams such as CT (computerized tomography) scans or ultrasound studies may be ordered to evaluate the anatomy of the urinary tract.
 In some cases, a cystoscopy may be recommended.
 This involves the use of a small camera.

 Antibiotics, which help the body fight bacteria, can be used to treat and prevent urinary tract infections.
 Some women may be prescribed an antibiotic to take at the first signs of a UTI or after sexual intercourse.
-In other cases, a healthcare provider may prescribe daily antibiotics for months at a time to help prevent UTIs.
+In other cases, a healthcare provider may recommend taking a daily low-dose antibiotic for months at a time to help prevent UTIs.
 There is some concern, however, that the bacteria causing the infections may become resistant to daily and other antibiotic treatments.

 If you experience frequent UTIs, discuss options with your healthcare provider or a specialist, as they can advise you on how to best prevent or treat infections.